7sDream/amiya/README.md

 HTTP framework for myself to write simple web services.

 Amiya uses [`async-h1`] to parse and process requests, so only HTTP version 1.1 is supported for now.
-HTTP 2.0 is not in goal list, at least in the near future.
+HTTP 1.0 or 2.0 is not in goal list, at least in the near future.

 Performance is **NOT** in the list too, after all, Amiya is just a experimental for now, it uses many heap alloc (Box) and Dynamic Dispatch (Trait Object) so there may be some performance loss